HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

 ![Infection generation workflow](doc/flow_app_final.png "Infection generation workflow")

-# Step-to-step guide of infection workflow.
+# Step-to-step guide of infection workflow
  This workflow is aimed for use each time a new dataset is acquired.
 During acquisition of the new dataset the following requirements must be met:

 * The images of the new dataset need to be in .tiff format and